kritsanaphunphian/garminclone/README.md

 4. Next, install **All-in-One WP Migration** plugin ([All-in-One WP Migration v6.62](https://downloads.wordpress.org/plugin/all-in-one-wp-migration.6.62.zip) is preferred at the time this document has been written).

-5. Once done, install [**All-in-One WP Migration Unlimited Extension v2.10**](https://drive.google.com/file/d/19WUso5GyPIlcLOXpRuvkWB-qfHH9lYee/view?usp=sharing).
+5. Once done, install [**All-in-One WP Migration Unlimited Extension v2.10**].
 This will allow you to be able to upload a large file during the 'import the backup file' step at All-in-One WP Migration plugin.

 6. Well, going to **All-in-One WP Migration > Import** page.
 Choose your backup file (file from step [1]) to import, then wait (quite long...)

 7. After all of the steps above, now, you should be able to see the website with the whole data from the backup site.
-Also, the admin account will be set to: `username: user`, `password: 5jWpP1pR3C1D` (please do reset password again once you first log in to the admin account).
+Also, the admin account will be set to: ... (please do reset password again once you first log in to the admin account).

 8. Copy `web.config` from this repo paste to a root folder of your website (for Windows Server with IIS 10, it should be located at `C:\inetpub\wwwroot`).